Factom-Asset-Tokens/wasm-contract-poc/README.md

 ### C

 - [Addition](examples/c/add) - Add two numbers and return the result.
 Also demonstrates persistence of  contract state across calls
-- [Types](examples/c/types) - Demonstrate submitting and working with types in C
+- [Types](examples/c/types) - Demonstrates submitting and working with types in C + JS

 ### AssemblyScript

 - [Addition](examples/assemblyscript/add) - Add two numbers and return the result.
 Also demonstrates persistence of  contract state across calls
-- [Types](examples/assemblyscript/types) - Add two numbers and return the result.
-Also demonstrates persistence of  contract state across calls
+- [Types](examples/assemblyscript/types) - Demonstrates submitting and working with types and return values in AssemblyScript + JS